novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 When they called Kim Tae-hyun on the spot, he also gave an okay sign.

-“Still, it’s only in the distant future.
+“It’s still in the distant future.
 Going public isn’t easy, and it will take at least a year.
 Besides, as I keep saying, the initial success might just be a fluke.
 We must not be complacent.”

 “Then why do you have that expression?”

 “My expression?
 What’s wrong with it?”

-“You’re saying it can’t be otherwise.
-Your face is saying it will definitely succeed, and you’ll seize this opportunity to dominate Japan’s internet ecosystem.”
+“You’re saying it might not succeed, yet your face is saying it will definitely succeed.”

 “Oh?
 Even that shows on my face?”

 “Of course.
 Your face always says something.
-Well, I did inform Dad about this place earlier anyway.”
+Well, I did inform Dad about this matter earlier.”

 “Really?
 What did you tell him?”